UniversalDependencies/docs/_en-overview/specific-syntax.md

 nsubj(is, dinner)
 ~~~

-The internal argument labels, `dobj` and `iobj`, are exclusive to verbal predicates and a handful of adjectives (namely: *worth*, *like* and *unlike*, following Huddleston and Pullum (2001)).
+The internal argument labels, `obj` and `iobj`, are exclusive to verbal predicates and a handful of adjectives (namely: *worth*, *like* and *unlike*, following Huddleston and Pullum (2001)).

-The distinction between `dobj` and `iobj` is strictly syntactic; `iobj` is reserved for "second objects" with restricted theta-roles, and is relatively rare in English.
+The distinction between `obj` and `iobj` is strictly syntactic; `iobj` is reserved for "second objects" with restricted theta-roles, and is relatively rare in English.
 Only when another internal argument is present can `iobj` occur.

 ~~~sdparse
 They gave me the trip as a gift.